OpenAI: Finances

+Business model

+OpenAI uses a tiered revenue model that combines free consumer access, paid subscription services, enterprise licensing, and application programming interface (API) usage-based pricing.
+The basic functionality is provided at no cost, while advanced capabilities are offered through paid plans such as ChatGPT Plus and enterprise solutions.
+OpenAI's subscription and enterprise offerings are structured around scalable compute usage and API integration into third-party platforms.
+In 2025, the company reported significant revenue growth associated with expanded computing infrastructure and enterprise adoption.
-The company cash burn remains high due to the intensive computational costs required to train and run large language models.
-It projects to lose $8 billion in 2025.

-Looking ahead, OpenAI has revised upward its long-term spending projections, now expecting to burn approximately $115 billion through 2029—roughly $80 billion more than the company's previous estimates.
-The annual cash burn is projected to escalate significantly, with spending expected to reach $17 billion in 2026, $35 billion in 2027, and $45 billion in 2028.
+The company's cash burn remains high because of the intensive computational costs required to train and operate large language models.
+It projects an $8 billion operating loss in 2025.
+OpenAI reports revised long-term spending projections totaling approximately $115 billion through 2029, with annual expenditures projected to escalate significantly, reaching $17 billion in 2026, $35 billion in 2027, and $45 billion in 2028.
 These expenditures are primarily allocated toward expanding compute infrastructure, developing proprietary AI chips, constructing data centers, and funding intensive model training programs, with more than half of the spending through the end of the decade expected to support research-intensive compute for model training and development.

-The company's financial strategy reflects a strategy of prioritizing market expansion and technological advancement over near-term profitability, with OpenAI targeting cash flow positive operations by 2029 and projecting revenue of approximately $200 billion by 2030.
-This aggressive spending trajectory underscores both the enormous capital requirements of scaling cutting-edge AI technology and OpenAI's commitment to maintaining its position as a leader in the artificial intelligence industry.
+The company's financial strategy prioritizes market expansion and technological advancement over near-term profitability, with OpenAI's 2025 forecast predicting cash-flow-positive operations by 2029 and projecting revenue of approximately $200 billion by 2030.

 In October 2025, OpenAI completed an employee share sale of up to $10 billion to existing investors which valued the company at $500 billion.
-The deal values OpenAI as the most valuable privately owned company in the world—surpassing SpaceX as the world's most valuable private company.
+The deal valued OpenAI as the most valuable privately owned company in the world—surpassing SpaceX as the world's most valuable private company.

+In April 2026, reports indicated that OpenAI projected approximately $2.5 billion in advertising revenue for the year, with estimates rising to $100 billion annually by 2030, highlighting advertising as a key component of its future business strategy.

+In June 2026, it was announced that OpenAI and the White House have been in ongoing talks for about a year to allow a possible government stake in the company.

+In August 2026, OpenAI said its advertising business had reached an annualized revenue run rate of $1 billion, roughly 200 days after its launch.

+In August 2026, OpenAI announced that it had terminated API access for the AI coding tool Cursor following Cursor's acquisition by SpaceX.